Your go-to source for RCPSC MOC Credit

 Please keep a copy for your records.

-This program is an Accredited Self-Assessment Program (Section 3) as defined by the Maintenance of Certification program of The Royal College of Physicians and Surgeons of Canada (RCPSC).
-Approval for MKSAP 16 has been granted by the Canadian Society of Internal Medicine and is valid through July 31, 2015 for Part A sections and through December 31, 2015 for Part B books.
+This program is an Accredited Self-Assessment Program (Section 3) as defined by the Maintenance of Certification Program of The Royal College of Physicians & Surgeons of Canada, and approved by the Canadian Society of Internal Medicine on December 9, 2011.
+Approval extends to July 31, 2015 for Part A books and December 31, 2015 for Part B books.
 Approval also extends for Updates 1-4.

 MKSAP 16 Quick Links

 - About MKSAP 16